Sales Leader's Guide to Selecting a CRM

 Frequently Asked Questions

-If cold email volume drives your pipeline, choose a flat-fee CRM like Dureach with unlimited accounts, built-in warmup, and unified reply management.
+How do I pick the best CRM for cold outreach versus inbound?
+If cold email volume drives your pipeline, choose a flat-fee CRM like Dureach with unlimited accounts, built-in warmup, and unified intelligent responses.
 If inbound marketing dominates, HubSpot’s shared contact records and nurture funnels excel, while Salesforce fits complex enterprise workflows.

+Which features should inside sales leaders prioritize?
 Focus on AI-powered reply detection, unified inboxes, inbox placement dashboards, waterfall enrichment, and automated tasking.
 These features protect deliverability and maintain velocity across hundreds of simultaneous conversations.

+Should I buy marketing automation inside my CRM or keep separate platforms?
 Inbound-first orgs benefit from HubSpot’s combined hubs.
-Outbound-first teams often pair a flat-fee CRM (with built-in AI agents) and keep marketing automation separate so SDRs are not sharing per-seat limits with marketing.
+Outbound-first teams often pair a flat-fee CRM (with built-in AI intelligent agents) and keep marketing automation separate so SDRs don’t share per-seat limits with marketing.

+Do I still need a separate warmup tool?
 No—modern CRMs should include unlimited warmup powered by large account networks plus placement testing.
 Bolt-on warmup subscriptions increase TCO and create integration gaps.

+How different are flat-fee and per-seat CRMs on cost?
 A per-seat CRM at $50/user/mo costs $250/mo for a five-person team before add-ons.
-A Dureach Growth stack with SuperSearch and CRM add-on is $131/mo total, with warmup, 450M+ data, AI Reply Agent, and reporting baked in.
+A Dureach Basic plan stack with SuperSearch and CRM add-on is $74/mo total, including warmup, 450M+ data, intelligent writing, and reporting tailored for growth.

+How do I measure cost per meeting inside my CRM?
 Track spend on software, data, and labor, then divide by qualified meetings booked.
-Modern CRMs should expose CPM dashboards that tie activity (emails sent, replies handled by AI agents, demos booked) to revenue.
+Modern CRMs should expose CPM dashboards that tie activity (emails sent, replies handled by AI intelligent agents, demos booked) to revenue.

 Terminology